Azure/azure-sdk-for-java/sdk/storage/azure-storage-blob/README.md

 https://myaccount.blob.core.windows.net/mycontainer/myblob
 ```

+Note that the above URIs may not hold for more advanced scenarios such as custom domain names.

 ## Examples

 The following sections provide several code snippets covering some of the most common Azure Storage Blob tasks, including: